coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 ## Know Death

-**Benefit:** The deity knows the exact moment and circumstances of any mortal creature's death just by looking at the creature.
+**Benefit:** The deity knows the exact moment and circumstances of any mortal creature’s death just by looking at the creature.

 **Suggested Portfolio Elements:** Death.